What size tank is best for a juvenile bearded dragon?

 Buying a used bearded dragon tank is a great way to save money and take an item off a former owner’s hands.

-Just make sure to sanitize and clean the tank completely before moving your pet into it.
+Just make sure to sanitize and clean the tank thoroughly before moving your pet into it.

 This should eliminate any bacteria, mites, or other pathogens which may still be in the tank.